heimdal/heimdal/lib/asn1/README-X681.md

 There are several kinds of fields of classes.
-These can be confusing, so it's essential that we explain them by reference to how they relate to the members of `SEQUENCE` types derived from a class:
+These can be confusing, so it's essential that we explain them by reference to how they relate to the members of `SEQUENCE` types constrained by object sets:

- - a `type field` of a class is one that specifies a SET or SEQUENCE member of unknown (open) type.
+ - A `type field` of a class is one that specifies a SET or SEQUENCE member of unknown (open) type.

    The type of that SET or SEQUENCE member will not be not truly unknown, but